-EEG involves a head-mounted device involving electrodes that is placed on the participant’s scalp and track the electromagnetic activity collected from all electrodes in a non-invasive way.
-The cost of a quality research-lab quality EEG set (between 32 and 128 electrodes): about $25,000.
+EEG involves a head-mounted device involving electrodes that are placed on the participant’s scalp and tracks the electromagnetic activity collected from all electrodes in a non-invasive way.
+The cost of a quality research-lab quality EEG set (between 32 and 128 electrodes): is about $25,000.
 The cost of the equipment in use: electricity and gel costs per participant are negligible.

 EEG vs fMRI.

 Then the question arises.
 Why do we use fMRI scanners in the first place?
 Every hospital conducts hundreds of MRI scans daily.
 Every research facility conducting research in neurology or cognitive neuroscience runs a few fMRI scanners all year long.
 The PubMed database lists about 40,000 new publications with the key term “fMRI” per year.